chiew12301/MovieApplicationWithExpressjs/README.md

  6.Run the test scripts available under src/test by giving the npm run test command in the terminal to test locally.

- 7.Refactor the solution to ensure all test cases are passing.

- 8.Test all REST end points on **POSTMAN**

- 9.Zip the solution code with the name same as the assignment name.

- 10.Upload the zipped solution for submission.